hugolgr78/hugolgr78/README.md

 # Hugo Legrand

-🎓 **Third-year Maths and Computer Science Student** at the University of St Andrews.
+🎓 **Fourth-year Maths and Computer Science Student** at the University of St Andrews.
 💻 **Passionate about Software Engineering and Data Analysis** with a focus on creating impactful applications.
 🐍 **Python proficient**, specializing in using customtkinter for GUI development.